Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Metric spaces with global curvature bounds

 \subsection{Curvature bounded above}

 Let us first consider the case of curvature bounded above.
 The following example demonstrates that globalization is not automatic in this case, and that some additional assumptions are required.

 \begin{ex}[The circle] Consider the unit circle $X \coloneqq \mathbb{S}^1$ with its intrinsic metric.
 Then locally, $X$ is isometric to a line segment, which clearly has curvature bounded above by $k=0$.

 However, $X$ itself is not a $\leq 0$-comparison neighbourhood: consider a large triangle defined by three equidistant points in $X$, such that it covers the whole circle.
 The corresponding comparison triangle in the Euclidean plane is also equilateral.
 Given any two points $p,q$ on different sides of the triangle in $X$, the triangle inequality yields equality when going along the shorter of the two arcs between each pair of points, see Figure \ref{fig: metric counterexample glob curv bds}.
 However, in the plane, triangle equality is only obtained when the two points lie on the same side of the triangle.
-It follows that \eqref{eq: metric curv bds} is not satisfied. \end{ex}
+It follows that \eqref{eq: metric curv bds} is not satisfied.

+In summary, $X$ has (local) curvature bounded above by $k=0$, but does not have the corresponding global bound.
+Therefore, any globalization theorem for curvature bounded above requires assumptions which the circle does not satisfy when $k=0$.